vitabaks/postgresql_cluster/README.md

 ###### if variable "synchronous_mode" is 'true' (vars/main.yml):
 - port 5002 (read only) synchronous replica only
 - port 5003 (read only) asynchronous replicas only

-:heavy_exclamation_mark: Note: Your application must have support sending read requests to a custom port 5001, and write requests to port 5000.

 ##### Components of HAProxy load balancing: